-G Suite’s controls for sharing protected data with only intended recipients/groups should be used.
-For instance, it is often necessary to insert a Google Drive link to ePHI into an email.
+Workspace’s controls for sharing protected data with only intended recipients/groups should be used.
+For example, it is often necessary to insert a Google Drive link to ePHI into an email.
 When this is done, the Link sharing settings can be changed from the default (“Anyone with the link”) to “Private.”

 Administrators also have the option to regularly inspect all emails for any PHI identifiers to ensure the appropriate policies on how that data is shared.

 As mentioned above, HIPAA compliance ultimately hinges on people.
-How your staff embraces and employs all the secure practices for G Suite, workstations, devices, and other tools – both inside and out of the workplace – is key.
+How your staff embraces and employs all the secure practices for Workspace, workstations, devices, and other tools – both inside and out of the workplace – is key.

 This means that regular “refresher training” regarding ePHI must be incorporated into the life of your company.
 For example, how to recognize and avoid new kinds of phishing emails – some that even use the Google logo to posit authenticity and tempt you to click on it – should be included in the training.

 Google’s admin console supports HIPAA by allowing logs to be kept of both authorized and unauthorized logins to those tools containing ePHI.
 Notifications and alerts can also be enabled, to inform admins of potential security risks.

 Privacy and data integrity – the heart of HIPAA regulations – along with high availability, is also supported by records of administrator activities, data exposures, user collaborations, file activity, audits, and more.